openSUSE/obsgit/README.md

 [import]
 # API URL for the build system where we will upload the project (from git)
 url = https://api.opensuse.org
-username = aplanas
+username = user
-password = opensuse2013
+password = password

 [git]
 # Directory name used to store all the packages.
 If missing, the packages